-Our Board of Directors has granted our Chief Executive Officer the authority to grant options to (i) newly hired non-executive employees, and (ii) non-executive employees as part of our annual performance review.
-The Compensation Committee has established certain parameters within which non-executive options could be granted by our Chief Executive Officer.
+The Compensation Committee has granted our Chief Executive Officer the authority to grant equity to (i) newly hired non-executive employees, and (ii) non-executive employees as part of our annual performance review.
+The Compensation Committee has established certain parameters within which non-executive equity could be granted by our Chief Executive Officer.

-The Board of Directors is responsible for developing employment compensation policies for our Company, including ensuring that the policies are sufficiently attractive to retain our Company's existing employees and to incentivize prospective employees.
-For a description of the processes and procedures used by the Compensation Committee for the consideration and determination of executive and director compensation, see "Executive Compensation Discussion and Analysis."
+The Compensation Committee is responsible for developing employment compensation policies for our Company, including ensuring that the policies are sufficiently attractive to retain our Company's existing employees and to incentivize prospective employees.
+For a description of the processes and procedures used by the Compensation Committee for the consideration and determination of executive and director compensation, see "Executive Compensation-Compensation Discussion and Analysis."

-Our Board of Directors has determined that each of the current members of the Compensation Committee is "independent" under the current independence standards of the Nasdaq Stock Market Rules.
+Our Board of Directors has determined that each of the current members of the Compensation Committee is "independent" under the current independence standards of The Nasdaq Stock Market LLC Rules.